-19 Site-specific studies and surveys describing the diversity and abundance of amphibians and reptiles within the Project area were not conducted.
-However, the New York State Amphibian 20 and Reptile Atlas Project, sponsored by NYSDEC, has recorded several reptile and amphibian 21 species as occurring in or near the Project area.
-Species of frogs and toads such as the green frog 22 23 (Rana clamitans melanota), spring peeper (Acris crucifer), bull frog (Rana catesbeiana), and 24 Fowler's toad (Bufo fowleri) have been common to the area and have been found inhabiting fresh and brackish water wetlands (NYSDEC 2003b).
-The northern redback (Plethodon c. cinereus), 25 26 northern red (Pseudotriton r. ruber), and northern two-lined (Eurycea bislineata) salamanders have been recorded in the vicinity of the Fort Wadsworth to Oakwood Beach Project area 27 28 (NYSDEC 2003b).
-Common snakes such as the eastern garter snake (Thamnophis sirtalis 29 sirtalis), northern rinkneck snake (Diadophis punctatus edwardsii), and northern brown snake (Storeria d. dekayi) have been found inhabiting vegetated upland and wetland areas in the Fort 30 Wadsworth to Oakwood Beach Project area (USACE 1976, NYSDEC 2003b).
-Diamondback 31 terrapins (Malaclemys terrapin) are common to Great Kills Harbor.
-In addition, the common 32 snapping turtle (Chelydra s. serpentina), painted turtle (Chrysemys picta), and eastern box turtle 33 34 (Terrapene c. carolina) may occur in the Project area (NYCDEP 2013).
+within the Project area were not conducted.
+However, the New York State Amphibian and Reptile Atlas Project, sponsored by NYSDEC, has recorded several reptile and amphibian species as occurring in or near the Project area.
+Species of frogs and toads such as the green frog (Rana clamitans melanota), spring peeper (Acris crucifer), bull frog (Rana catesbeiana), and Fowler's toad (Bufo fowleri) have been common to the area and have been found inhabiting fresh and brackish water wetlands (NYSDEC 2003b).
+The northern redback (Plethodon c. cinereus), northern red (Pseudotriton r. ruber), and northern two-lined (Eurycea bislineata) salamanders have been recorded in the vicinity of the Fort Wadsworth to Oakwood Beach Project area (NYSDEC 2003b).
+Common snakes such as the eastern garter snake (Thamnophis sirtalis sirtalis), northern rinkneck snake (Diadophis punctatus edwardsii), and northern brown snake (Storeria d. dekayi) have been found inhabiting vegetated upland and wetland areas in the Fort Wadsworth to Oakwood Beach Project area (USACE 1976, NYSDEC 2003b).
+Diamondback terrapins

+(Malaclemys terrapin) are common to Great Kills Harbor.
+In addition, the common snapping turtle

+(Chelydra s. serpentina), painted turtle (Chrysemys picta), and eastern box turtle (Terrapene c.